-WU is Austria’s first climate-neutral university
+WU has Austria’s first climate neutral university campus

 WU made sure to live up to its responsibility as a public institution when building its new campus.
 The construction project was based on the principles of economic, environmental, and social sustainability.
 In its day-to-day operations, WU is committed to ensuring the economical and efficient use of resources and reducing the amount of materials needed.
 WU’s business processes are designed to be sustainable and to reduce WU’s environmental footprint in terms of emissions, waste, and waste water.
 Campus WU has received numerous awards in recognition of its commitment to environmental sustainability.
 The buildings on campus have received “Blue Building” certification (a step up from “Green Building” principles), and WU’s operations have been certified according to EMAS and ISO 14001 standards.
 However, WU cannot avoid carbon emissions completely in its day-to-day activities.
 “WU is a university committed to acting responsibly.
 It is very important to us to offset our unavoidable carbon emissions.
 We’re very proud that we’ve now achieved this goal a hundred percent.
-This makes WU Austria’s first climate-neutral university,” says WU Rector Edeltraud Hanappi-Egger.
+This makes WU Austria’s first climate-neutral university campus,” says WU Rector Edeltraud Hanappi-Egger.

 WU supports three climate-protection projects